angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 For validations that depend on multiple fields, Signal Forms provide a `validateTree()` function.
 The `ChildFieldContext` passed to the callback gives access to the entire subtree, allowing us to compare values of different fields.
 An interesting aspect of this function is that we can assign errors to any field within the subtree.
-Access to fields is possible through the `fieldOf()` method.
-We can also use the `valueOf()` method to access values of other fields in the tree.

 ```typescript
 import { /* ... */, validateTree } from '@angular/forms/signals';